-- 1. Inspect the axillae: Inspect the area of palpation, you must expose the axillae. - 2.
-Palpate axillary nodes with the patient's arm down and relaxed (Bates, pgs 405, 425, 11th ed.).
-Note the areas of central, anterior, posterior and lateral nodes - 3.
-Palpate epitrochlear nodes: Palpate each upper extremity for epitrochlear nodes (Bates pg 501, 11th ed.) - 4.
-Palpate inguinal nodes: Palpate each groin for the superficial horizontal inguinal nodes over the inguinal canal (Bates pg 502, 11th ed.).
+1. Inspect the axillae: Inspect the area of palpation, you must expose the axillae (12.6)

+- 2. Palpate axillary nodes with the patient's arm down and relaxed.
+Note the areas of central, anterior, posterior and lateral nodes (12.6) - 3.
+Palpate epitrochlear nodes: Palpate each upper extremity for epitrochlear nodes.
+(16.7) - 4.
+Palpate inguinal nodes: Palpate each groin for the superficial horizontal inguinal nodes over the inguinal canal.
 You must visualize the area of palpation.
-(Note: The SPs prefer that you approach the inguinal area by lifting up the leg of their shorts, rather than approaching from the waistband side.)
+For SP examinations, approach the inguinal area by pulling up the leg of the shorts.
+You will still be able to visualize the area.
+Please do not expose their pubic area by approaching from the top of the shorts.